browserengineering/book/book/animations.md

 when drawn to the screen is *larger* than the pixel bounding rect of a paint command like `DrawText` within it.
-After all, blending, compositing, and opacity all change the colors of pixels, but don't expand the set of affected pixels.
+After all, blending, compositing, and opacity all change the colors of pixels, but don't expand the set of affected ones.
 And clips and masking decrease rather than increase the set of pixels, so they can't cause additional overlap either (though they might cause *less* overlap).
 Certain [CSS filters][cssfilter], such as blurs, can also expand pixel rects.